matthewdowns/the-biggest-data/README.md

 docker-compose up
 ```

-Login your Grafana instance with _admin/admin_, and watch the pre-configured dashboard.
+Login your Grafana instance with _admin/admin_, and set up a dashboard.

 ## Go!